- Stay Safe From Coronavirus

 There's a lot of information out there about coronavirus.
 That can be helpful, but it's not always clear what you can trust.
-Stick with these tips from the experts to keep yourself safe and healthy.
+Stick with these tips from the experts to keep yourself safe and healthy. (updated August 2021)

-Wear a cloth face mask.
+Wear a face mask

-The CDC now recommends wearing a cloth face mask when you go out in public and it might be harder to keep a safe distance from others, like if you have to go to the grocery store.
 The goal is to help prevent people who have coronavirus — but don't have symptoms — from spreading the virus.

-Take the same steps as for preventing cold and flu.
+Take the same steps as for preventing cold and flu

 Here are some CDC guidelines: